The Jodhpur streets are pretty cool. Likewise, the blue color symbolizes the calming effect.

 Anyone would not even prefer to go to a place where there’s no local’s human settlement.

 Human brings emotions, characters, experience, and, most importantly, stories.
 Everyone has a story to tell.

 Nobody knows a place better than the natives of that place.

-I remembered an excellent example where a local guided me to a place that is still the most pleasant I had ever been.
+I remembered an excellent example where a local guided me to a place still the most pleasant I had ever been.

 While on a trip to Kinnaur, I had an additional day left.
 I enquired around, and a local suggested I go to Chitkul.
 The people there called it Switzerland because of the gorgeous surroundings that the place beholds.
-I was not satisfied by one person’s opinion so, I asked others.
-Other people suggested the same and also guided how to reach Chitkul from Kalpa.
+I was unsatisfied with one person’s opinion, so I asked others.
+Other people suggested the same and guided how to reach Chitkul from Kalpa.

-If I hadn’t asked locals, I was not able to Know about Chitkul at that time.
+If I hadn’t asked locals, I could not know about Chitkul at that time.
 Therefore, the additional day would have been wasted or not utilized properly.

 I hope that the point is crystal clear.
 The locals are the assets behind any place.

 3. People Indulged in Activities

 There is a sense of delight in clicking when people engage in regular activities.

-I assume that you may have observed people when they are doing their work passionately.
-The dedication could be seen not only on the faces rather the body language itself expresses a lot.
+I assume that you may have observed people doing their work passionately.
+You can see the dedication on the face and in the body language.

-I am glad that I had captured the story on the Jodhpur Streets.
+I am glad that I captured the story on the Jodhpur Streets.

-Two friends could be seen where one is helping another in getting over the wall.
+There are two children in the picture, where one is helping another get over the wall.
 Then, the second one itself passes over the house wall.

 There’s satisfaction in the scene where helping each other is the only way to proceed.
 I believe that life demands the same helpful environment.